instamatic-dev/instamatic/readme.md

 ### instamatic.flatfield

-Program to collect flatfield images.

-Usage:
+This is a program that can collect and apply flatfield/darkfield corrections [link](https://en.wikipedia.org/wiki/Flat-field_correction).
+To do so, use a spread, bright beam on a hole in the carbon, or a clear piece of carbon film, and run:

     instamatic.flatfield --collect

+This will collect 100 images and average them to determine the flatfield image.
+A darkfield image is also collected by applying the same routine with the beam blanked.
+Dead pixels are identified as pixels with 0 intensities.
+To apply these corrections:

+    instamatic.flatfield image.tiff [image.tiff ..] -f flatfield.tiff [-d darkfield.tiff] [-o drc]

+This will apply the flatfield correction (`-f`) and optionally the darkfield correction (`-d`) to images given as argument, and place the corrected files in directory `corrected` or as specified using `-o`.

 ### instamatic.stretch_correction

 Program to determine the stretch correction from a series of powder diffraction patterns.
+It will open a GUI to interactively identify the powder rings, and calculate the orientation (azimuth) and extent (amplitude) of the long axis compared to the short axis.

 Usage:

-    instamatic.stretch_correction
+    instamatic.stretch_correction powder_pattern.tiff

 ### instamatic.browser